robertmassaioli/cloud-code-macro/docs/paste-code-macro.md

 ## Better syntax highlighting

-The default code block macro supports a meager X languages, whereas the Better Code Macro supports 149 unique languages!
+The default code block macro supports a meager 19 languages, whereas the Better Code Macro supports 149 unique languages!
 It contains support for all of the common languages that you might expect plus other more niche languages too.

 ## Better theme support

-The default code block macro supports only X themes, wheras the Better Code Macro supports 71 unique themes.
+The default code block macro supports only 8 themes, wheras the Better Code Macro supports 71 unique themes.
 Even beter than that, the Better Code Macro does not suffer from [a bug in the default code block macro][1] that prevents you from using more than one theme on a page.